Living Sweet Moments

 For a good cake and buttercream, you need high-quality butter.
 For this one, I used Plugrá Butter.

 It has 2% more butterfat than regular butter, it’s slow-churned for less moisture, leading to optimal flavor, and finally, it’s made using real milk from American farms.
-Basically, getting the best of both worlds in one product.
+Getting the best of both worlds in one product.

 This amazing Succulent Orange Curd Cake consists of 3 layers of moist orange cake filled with orange curd and topped with Swiss vanilla buttercream.
 Plugra butter